slds-lmu/yahpo_gym/yahpo_gym/README.md

 ### Usage

-This example showcases the simplicity of YAHPO GYM's API.
+This example showcases the simplicity of YAHPO Gym's API.
 A longer introduction is given in the accompanying [jupyter notebook](https://github.com/slds-lmu/yahpo_gym/blob/main/yahpo_gym/notebooks/using_yahpo_gym.ipynb).